 Be sure to notify the post office of your new address, and make sure to forward all your mail to your new address.

 • Prepare a list of important documents you have and must take with you, and check off each one as your find them.
-Keep these documents in a secure folder or deposit box.
+Keep these documents in a secure location.

 • Shred and dispose all of your old mail.